Blahah/blahah.github.io/_posts/2014-03-01-publication-metrics-measure-privilege.md

 My previous university was the University of the West of England.
 Nobody considers this a top-tier university.
 Most researchers there would never even think of sending their work to Nature.
 If you're not submitting to Nature, you're not going to be in Nature.
 A vicious cycle.

 We are gaming the metrics system, whether we're conscious of it or not.
 That's just how metrics work - you measure people on something and they will optimise for it.
-This is famously a problem in software development.
-We can assess programmers by the number of lines of code they produce.
+This is a famous problem in software development: We can assess programmers by the number of lines of code they produce.
 More is better.
-But of course this incentivises less concise code.
+But of course, this incentivises less concise code.

 > "Measuring software productivity by lines of code is like measuring progress on an airplane by how much it weighs."
 > _- Bill Gates_